openwns/documentation/usersGuide/framework/scenario/IMT-A_Channel_Model_calibration.rst

 ###############################
-IMT-A Channel Model calibration
+IMT-A Channel Model Calibration
 ###############################

-In this chapter we will introduce how to use wrowser scenario viewer and how to setup a IMT-Advanced (IMT-A) scenario.
+In this chapter we will introduce how to use the Wrowser scenario viewer and how to setup an IMT-Advanced (IMT-A) scenario.

 =====================================
-How to use wrowser to view a scenario
+How to use Wrowser to view a scenario
 =====================================